 Report Work Related Accident Injuries to Workers’ Comp.
 Claim Attorney

 Why Report a California workers’ compensation claim?
-Work related accident injuries are extremely common occurrences, however, many people do not know what to do in the event they are involved in one.
+Work-related accident injuries are extremely common occurrences, however, many people do not know what to do in the event they are involved in one.
 As a general rule, employers should instruct their employees on how to go about reporting workplace injuries.
 Unfortunately, many employers in California do not follow this seemingly logical task.
 Whether by inadvertence or on purpose, not informing workers on how to report an on the job accident or occupational disease is a common practice among employers.
 This practice leaves many employees in California unaware of exactly how and who to report a work injury to at their company.
 In this article, I am going to talk about how to report a California workers’ compensation claim.
-Nothing I communicate to you here should not be construed as formal legal advice for a person’s particular situation.
+Nothing I communicate to you here should be construed as formal legal advice for a person’s particular situation.
 That means that you cannot take what I say in this blog as advice from me about what you should do in your unique situation.
 That can only be had after speaking directly with a licensed attorney like myself.
 Instead, this post will focus only on the general way injuries are reported in California.
-The knowledge is provided by myself, Alexander D. Napolin, Esq., a licensed attorney practicing California workers’ compensation law and who sees several dozen new cases per week.

 General Steps in Reporting A Work Accident Injury